-Wherever possible units from the existing range are selected but if there is no suitable unit already in production, a new design has to be developed by the system sponsor or the VCS Design Group.
+Wherever possible, units from the existing range are selected but, if there is no suitable unit already in production, a new design has to be developed by the sponsor or the VCS design group.

-When sketch designs have been agreed the console wiring schedules are produced.
-The VCS unit connection details, and system drawings and specifications have to be made available to whoever is producing the wiring schedules, and close liaison maintained with system sponsors.
-With the Sketch Designs, wiring schedules and the VCS engineering standards, sufficient information is at hand to commence the detailed manufacturing drawings.
-Production individual VCS units may proceed independently of consoles and assemblies, and are often produced by several manufacturers.
+When sketch designs have been agreed, the console wiring schedules are produced.
+The connection details of the VCS unit and the system drawings and specifications have to be made available to whoever is producing the wiring schedules, and a close liaison has to be maintained with system sponsors.
+With the sketch designs, wiring schedules, and the VCS engineering standards, sufficient information is at hand to start the detailed manufacturing drawings.
+Production of individual VCS units may proceed independently of consoles and assemblies; they are often produced by several manufacturers.